-In planning remediation, organisations should not only consider scope reduction opportunities, but also should examine potential benefits of the Customised Approach introduced in PCI DSS 4.0 for their organisation.
+In planning remediation, organizations should not only consider scope reduction opportunities, but also should examine potential benefits of the Customized Approach introduced in PCI DSS 4.0 for their organization.
 Additionally, existing projects and initiatives planned by entities should be evaluated in light of the newly released PCI DSS standard.
-Some projects may require adjustments to scope to address the requirements, while others may need to be reprioritised to ensure compliance requirements are achieved by the established deadline.
+Some projects may require adjustments to scope to address the requirements, while others may need to be reprioritized to ensure compliance requirements are achieved by the established deadline.

 Protiviti has been involved with PCI since inception of the Data Security Standard in 2002, before the PCI Security Standards Council was formed.
-As one of the largest and most experienced QSA firms, we have completed numerous PCI compliance assessments for clients ranging from upper midsised organisations to Fortune 500 companies across many industries.
+As one of the largest and most experienced QSA firms, we have completed numerous PCI compliance assessments for clients ranging from upper midsized organizations to Fortune 500 companies across many industries.

-Protiviti is a PCI SSC approved global provider for the following programmes:
+Protiviti is a PCI SSC approved global provider for the following programs: